 The following DIY manual describes an easy-to-implement battery backup module for the BeagleBone Black.
 This can be useful in certain applications, such as out-door usage where constant power is not present and it is not desirable to just drop power on the BBB board.
 It was built for a RasPBX setup with the motivation to have a safely powered BBB in all situations.
 The BBB is unfortunately suceptible to slowly rising supply voltage when powered on.
 Therefore it didn’t sometimes boot at all, which can be a serious problem after a power glitch.
 On top, voltage irregularities can cause the device to crash as well.

 The battery backup can be applied to any BBB installation, running RasPBX, the original Anstrom Linux or any other distribution.
 However, USB devices cannot be used while running on battery, as the UPS does not power the USB host port.
 Take care that some distributions will automatically shutdown a battery connected BeagleBone Black within 60 seconds when power outage occurs.
-That is the case with both Angström and Debian distributions available here.
+It might be the case with both Angström and Debian distributions available here.
 When running a standalone system 24/24, use instead the console version of the distribution.
 Debian console version works fine and is available here

 The 1950 mAh Li-Ion battery used in this example keeps the board powered for more then 6 hours when running idle most of the time.
 It is currently in stock for around 36 Euros at Farnell.

 The instructions are based on Shabaz’ work documented on Element 14, and have been slightly modified with a different circuitry and used battery type.

 WARNING: The modifications presented here can destroy your BBB when not done carefully!
 The authors of this article are not responsible for any hardware defects that might occur when implementing these modifications.
 BeagleBone Black power supply MUST be removed before working on it